radical bodhicitta is the awakened heart and mind of justice, liberation and transformative healing.

 — tara scott-miller, founder + facilitator

-Tara Scott-Miller is the founder + facilitator of 3 Jewels Yoga — a Zen-centered contemplative community of refuge, resistance + resilience established in 2011.
-A graduate of New York University, Tara bridges her interests in cognition and behavior to the spiritual foundations of mindfulness to curate transformative sacred space dedicated to cultivating practices of justice, liberation, and healing.
-In her 14 years of teaching embodied awareness practices, Tara has hosted community-based dialogues on faith, mental health and intersectional identity for MSU’s Project 60/50; presented healing justice sessions at the Allied Media Conference; led Quaker and Buddhist communities through her intensive inquiry and discernment model for justice; co-facilitated workshops on health equity and social justice for a local public health organization; help to seed the first Transformative Justice cohort in her community; and continues to develop her knowledge, capacity and skills in service of intersectional justice and abolitionist teaching.
+Discovering an organic alignment between her facilitation of spiritual development and the frameworks of Healing Justice + Transformative Justice, Tara has designed numerous workshops on embodied awareness practices; hosted community-based dialogues for MSU’s Project 60/50; presented healing justice sessions at the Allied Media Conference; launched her healing justice project, radical bodhicitta, and led Quaker and Buddhist communities through this intensive inquiry-and-discernment model; co-facilitated workshops on health equity and social justice for a local public health organization; helped to seed the first Transformative Justice cohort in her community; and continues to develop her knowledge, capacity and skills in service of intersectional justice and abolitionist teaching.

-In September 2019, Tara was recruited to join The Firecracker Foundation — bringing her spirit of “radical bodhicitta” to the organization’s mission to build a community invested in the wholeness and holistic healing of children and teens who are survivors of sexual trauma and gender-based violence(s).
+In September 2019, when Tara was recruited to join The Firecracker Foundation as the Program Director for Sisters In Strength, she immediately recognized the opportunity as an expansion of her vocation and an extension of her soul’s call to cultivate legacy work.
+Affectionately known to her colleagues as the “Kween of Pump Da Breaks” (and most likely to be heard asking, “Have you factored in time to transition + rest?”), Tara brings her spirit of “radical bodhicitta” to the organizational mission of building a community invested in the holistic healing of children and teens who are survivors of sexual trauma and gender-based violence(s).